 I’ve always been fascinated by how language has evolved over time — especially when it comes to the names parents give their babies.
 While looking back at all classic names for little girls in the 1950s, I couldn’t help but be struck by the amount of unique nicknames that were also attached them.
-For example, have you ever wondered how we got the nickname Peggy from Margaret?
+For example, have you ever wondered, Why is Peggy the nickname for Margaret?

 Take a look below to find out more about Margaret and other names with common yet surprising nicknames.

 Unlike Daisy and Peggy, it’s definitely easier to see why the nickname Maggie comes from Margaret — and it’s also the answer to unlocking Peggy’s origin as a nickname.
 Over the years, Maggie morphed into Meggie and Meg, likely because of accents changing the vowel sound.
 That continued to transform into the Peggy and Peg we know today, based simply on a trend of creating nicknames that rhyme.
 It’s the same reason we have Bill from William.

 There are a couple of theories for this popular nickname switch.
 Some believe Jack came from an old Scottish form of the name John being referred to as “Jock.”
 On the other hand, it could be based on the Norman culture (which was vibrant in France in the 1000s) and their use of -kin at the end of names.
 They apparently translated the name John to Jen, which then became Jenkin or Jakin, before finally landing on Jack.
 It’s also worth nothing that Jack and John are also two of the most common names for otherwise anonymous men (think “Jack of All Trades” and “John Doe”), so they’re easily interchanged.

 3. Sally from Sarah